crossplane/oam-kubernetes-runtime/design/workload-labeling.md

 ## Goals

-The goal is to recommend a simple way - Workload Labeling, to easily establish connections between Workloads, Components, AppConfigurations, and pods.
+The goal is to recommend a simple way - Workload Labeling, to easily establish connections between Workloads, Components, ApplicationConfigurations, and pods.

 ## Proposal